guyi49/just-for-interest/ietls/talking/thing/part1.md

     What will you do if you find something lost by others?
     Do you report to the police when finding something lost by others?

-8. Daily routine
+8. Daily routine *

-    What is your daily study routine?4 | 6
+    - What is your daily study routine?
+        - On weekdays,I will spare at least one hour to study.
+        - On weekdays,

-    Have you ever changed your routine?
+    - Have you ever changed your routine?
+        -

-    What part of your day do you like best?
+    - What part of your day do you like best?
+        - the part that I can relax myself,such as listening to music ,playing the guitar and watch some short videos.

-    Do you think it is important to have a daily routine for your study?
+    - Do you think it is important to have a daily routine for your study?
+        - Yes.I was educated to establish the concept of lifelong when I was young.
+        - So I take studying as a daily habit.